 - 1. All judges will comply with the Emergency Orders issued by the Supreme Court of Texas and Court of Criminal Appeals, including conducting in-person proceedings according to the guidance issued by the Office of Court Administration regarding social distancing, maximum group size, and other restrictions and precautions. - 2.
 All judges will use all reasonable efforts to conduct proceedings remotely. - 3.
-The County Judge will maintain regular communication with the local health authority and District Judge and adjust this operating plan as necessary with conditions in the County. - 4.
+The local administrative district judge will maintain regular communication with the local health authority and county judge and adjust this operating plan as necessary with conditions in the county. - 4.
 Judges will begin setting non-essential in-person proceedings no sooner than June 1, 2020.